 Romania is one of the very last countries in Europe which still discriminates against homosexuals.
-In late 1997, Radio Netherlands looked at the fate of gays and lesbians in Romania, and the efforts of the Netherlands and other E.U. countries to eliminate the legalised discrimination of a segment of the Romanian population.
+Radio Netherlands looks at the fate of gays and lesbians in Romania, and the efforts of the Netherlands and other E.U. countries to eliminate the legalised discrimination of a segment of the Romanian population.

 Wide Angle, the issues behind the news.

 You should, of course, not discriminate against a part of your population in your legislation, in your penal code.
 By doing so, Romania is not acting according to the European Convention on Human Rights, is not acting according to Council of Europe declarations.